-There is limited academic literature that examines the impact of childcare policies on labor force participation rates in developing countries.
-This is due to several factors, including more limited availability of survey data in developing countries that includes labor force participation, time use patterns, and the availability and household usage of childcare services.
-However, several recent studies in South Asia and East Asia have found that access to childcare services, as well as the lack of access, has a significant effect on economic activity and paid work.
-For instance, a study from Vietnam finds a sizable effect from childcare usage on women's labor market outcomes, including their total annual wages, household income, and poverty status.
-In addition, a study of urban Bangladesh finds that women without access to childcare have significantly lower rates of paid work.
-Although, neither of these studies examined the potential return on investment of expanding childcare access programs, including in comparison to potential programmatic costs.
+There are a number of academic studies that examine the impact of childcare policies on labor force participation rates in developing countries.33 For instance, several recent studies in South Asia and East Asia have found that access to childcare services, as well as the lack of access, has a significant effect on economic activity and paid work.
+A study from Vietnam finds a sizable effect from childcare usage on women's labor market outcomes, including their total annual wages, household income, and poverty status.34 Another study of urban Bangladesh finds that women without access to childcare have significantly lower rates of paid work.35 Moreover, in Ecuador, the Fondo de Desarrollo Infantil (FODI) provides public preschool, including for low-income children under the age of 6, and has contributed to a roughly 22 percentage point increase in female employment rates.36 Although, these studies did not examine the potential return on investment of expanding childcare access programs, including in comparison to potential programmatic costs.

-Our research builds upon these limited existing studies by applying a cost-benefit analysis framework in five developing economies, including India, Indonesia, Kenya, Nigeria, and South Africa.
-More specifically, we investigate the potential impact of child caregiving policies and programs on labor force participation rates as well as estimate the project economic benefits for target households in the form of increased earnings.
+Our research builds upon these existing studies by applying a cost-benefit analysis framework in five developing economies, including India, Indonesia, Kenya, Nigeria, and South Africa.
+More specifically, we investigate the potential impact of child caregiving policies and programs on labor force participation rates as well as estimate the projected economic benefits for target households in the form of increased earnings.
 Our return on investment (ROI) methodology follows traditional Cost-Benefit Analysis principles and is outlined in greater detail below.
 This paper focuses solely upon results from South Africa.